-The goal of this Bass Connections project is to combine computational methods, philosophy, game theory and psychology to develop moral artificial intelligence (“moral AI”) to direct autonomous agents that is both robust and ethical.
+The goal of this project was to combine computational methods, philosophy, game theory and psychology to develop robust and ethical moral artificial intelligence (“moral AI”) to direct autonomous agents.

-The “bottom-up” approach: The team will use in-person experiments and online platforms such as Amazon Mechanical Turk (MTurk) to ask people what types of factors they believe kidney exchange algorithms should and should not take into account.
-Team members will analyze participants’ responses to find common ethical themes that people feel are relevant to how kidney exchanges should be implemented.
-They will then revise current kidney exchange algorithms so that their recommendations of how kidneys should be allocated will take these ethical themes into account.
-The “bottom-up” approach relies primarily on new data to learn the moral features that should be incorporated into AI algorithms.
+- The team used in-person experiments and online platforms such as Amazon Mechanical Turk (MTurk) to ask people what types of factors they believe kidney exchange algorithms should and should not take into account.
+Team members built a website for large-scale data collection for online participants, analyzed participants’ responses to find common ethical themes and then revised current kidney exchange algorithms so that their recommendations of how kidneys should be allocated will take these ethical themes into account.
+This “bottom-up” approach relied primarily on new data to learn the moral features that should be incorporated into AI algorithms.

-The “top-down” approach: The team will combine principles from moral philosophy and economic game theory to design scenarios and games that ask participants to judge the actions described or displayed in specific moral situations.
-Team members will begin by focusing on the “trust game” from the field of game theory.
-In the trust game, Participant A can choose to give a certain amount of money to Participant B. Whatever amount A chooses to give is tripled and delivered to B, who can then choose to give a certain amount of money back to A. Straightforward game theoretic analyses underestimate the amount of money participants will choose to give to each other in this game.
-This may be because morality has not been adequately modeled in game theory.
-To test this, the team will have MTurk participants play the trust game against one another, and then report how morally wrong or acceptable they thought their actions and their partner’s actions were.
-Team members will use participants’ morality ratings to refine game theoretic notions so that they account for behavior in the trust game more accurately.
-The “top-down” approach relies primarily on game theory and ethical theory to generate algorithms that can make ethical choices.
+- The team also combined principles from moral philosophy and economic game theory to design scenarios and games that asked participants to judge the actions described or displayed in specific moral situations.
+Team members began by focusing on the “trust game” and had MTurk participants play the trust game against one another and then report how morally wrong or acceptable they thought their actions and their partner’s actions were.
+Team members collected data, began analysis on performance and used participants’ morality ratings to refine game theoretic notions so that they account for behavior in the trust game more accurately.
+This “top-down” approach relied primarily on game theory and ethical theory to generate algorithms that can make ethical choices.